 Melissa Hyatt's profile

-I was initiated into Pre-Columbian instrument-making traditions under the tutelage of composer and educator Alejandro Iglesias Rossi and musicologist and educator Susana Ferreres, at the National University of Argentina at Tres de Febrero.
-Within the framework of an innovative artistic-academic program, and with the Orchestra of Indigenous Instruments and New Technologies, we were taught to recognize historic sound artifacts as cosmographic objects; vessels of visual, sonic, and energetic information that speak to us of other ways of seeing and being in the world.
+My approach to instrument-making and sound is deeply informed by my initiation into Pre-Columbian musical traditions under the mentorship of composer and educator Alejandro Iglesias Rossi and musicologist and educator Susana Ferreres at the National University of Tres de Febrero in Argentina.
+As a member of the Orchestra of Indigenous Instruments and New Technologies, I was trained within an innovative artistic-academic framework that understands historical sound artifacts as cosmographic objects; vessels of visual, sonic, and energetic knowledge that articulate alternative ways of perceiving and inhabiting the world.
+This framework continues to shape my commitment to knowledge-sharing, collective inquiry, and learning through making and listening.

 You have not yet created a curated collection!